AlexandreSosi/msv-account-credit/README.md

  ##IF you dont have time to  deploy

- them access this url:
+ then access this url:

  Web for token: http://account-credit.s3-website-sa-east-1.amazonaws.com/
-    you will need create a account and correct phone number for receive MFA with code validation how I do this fast pay attention for input phone nunber
+    you will need create a account and correct phone number for receive MFA with code validation how I do this fast pay attention for input phone number

  APIGateway: https://2ws69md7c3.execute-api.us-east-1.amazonaws.com/latest

  After this success process you need access console aws and see .
 ---
- The healt of your stack publish
+ The health of your stack publish

  ![Screenshot](AccountFunction/docs/aws-cloudformation-1.png)